nietaki/nietaki.github.io/awesome.md

 ### Dash
 [Dash](https://kapeli.com/dash) is a universal API documentation browser.
-It comes with a hundreds (!) of docsets, for both language core libraries and third-party libraries, all under one convenient UI.
+It comes with hundreds (!) of docsets, for both language core libraries and third-party libraries, all under one convenient UI.
 It's only available for OSX, but the author
 [worked with other developers](https://blog.kapeli.com/dash-for-ios-android-windows-or-linux)